All pupils benefit from our extended day and boarding facilities, whether they are day pupils, full, weekly or flexi-boarders.

 The School Day

 The formal school day runs from 8.20am to 4pm.
-Tea is available for all girls between 4.00pm and 4.15pm.
-Between 4.15pm and 5.55pm girls may do their prep or participate in a variety of extra-curricular activities.
+Tea is available for all pupils between 4.00pm and 4.15pm.
+Between 4.15pm and 5.55pm pupils may attend Supervised Prep or participate in a variety of co-curricular activities.

-Here is one example of day in the life of a PHC sixth form girl.
+Here is one example of day in the life of a PHC sixth former.

-Being a day girl I arrive at school on one of the PHC school buses.
+Being a day student I arrive at school on one of the PHC School buses.